-For a long time, confusion surrounded creatine monohydrate like football players on a fumble.
-Everyone wanted a piece of the ball, but everybody had questions: is creatine safe and effective, or is it dangerous and over-hyped?
+For a long time, confusion surrounded creatine monohydrate.
+Like football players on a fumble, everyone wanted a piece of the ball.
+But supplement users and companies had questions: is creatine safe and effective, or is it dangerous and over-hyped?

 I'm Layne Norton, a natural pro bodybuilder and Ph.D. in Nutritional Science.
 With my background, I can cut through the bro-science and bring you the true science.